ekeren/ios-interview/README.md

 __Notes__:
 - Don’t worry about UI at all, it doesn’t have to look good
 - The condition parser design is important
 - It should easily support adding new operators
-- It is very important to understand the schemas here, and how condition is constructed, check out the examples
+- It is very important to understand the schemas here, and how conditions are constructed, check out the examples

 __Schemas__: